tektutor/qemu-july-2025/Day2/README.md

      - Virtual machines will get Internet access
      - VM to VM communication is possible
      - Only an administrator can create this kind of network
+     - The virtual machine gets an IP address from the same subnet the host machine is connect to
   5. SLIRP
      - is a replacement for user mode networking
      - host machine can't access the VMs